Azure/azure-sdk-for-python/doc/dev/packaging.md

 - https://github.com/pypa/sample-namespace-packages

 Note:
-While this article provides example using setup.py, there is no problem with achieving it with setup.cfg or other methods, as long as the constraints on the final wheels/sdist are met.
+While this article provides an example using setup.py, this can also be achieved with setup.cfg or other methods, as long as the constraints on the final wheels/sdist are met.

-*This page has been updated to be Python 3 only packages as we do not recommend to support Python 2 after January 1st 2022.* If you still want to support Python 2 for some reasons, there is a section at the bottom with some details (or you have the Github history, to read the page as it was on November 1st 2021).
+*This page has been updated to be Python 3 only packages as we do not recommend supporting Python 2 after January 1st 2022.* If you still want to support Python 2 for some reasons, there is a section at the bottom with some details (or you have the Github history, to read the page as it was on November 1st 2021).

 # What are the constraints?